Barack and Michelle Obama make first joint return to the White House for unveiling of official portraits

-Former President Barack Obama and former first lady Michelle Obama will visit the White House on Wednesday for the unveiling of their official White House portraits -- marking their first joint return since they left in 2017 and the return of a Washington tradition last celebrated 10 years ago.
+Former President Barack Obama and former first lady Michelle Obama's official White House portraits were unveiled during an emotional ceremony at the White House on Wednesday -- marking their first joint return since they left in 2017 and the return of a Washington tradition last celebrated 10 years ago.

-The pieces, which will hang inside the White House for decades to come, are the first official portraits added to the White House Collection since then-President Obama held an emotional, bipartisan unveiling ceremony for George W. Bush and Laura Bush in 2012.
+The pieces, which will hang inside the White House for decades to come, are the first official portraits added to the White House Collection since then-President Obama held a bipartisan unveiling ceremony for George W. Bush and Laura Bush in 2012.

+President Obama's image was painted by Robert McCurdy and Michelle Obama's portrait was painted by Sharon Sprung.

+McCurdy told the White House Historical Association in an interview that his process focused on working off of a photograph of the former President.
+The photorealistic image of the former President, dressed in a black suit with a gray tie, is painted against a minimal white backdrop -- a signature of McCurdy's artworks.
+McCurdy said his paintings take at least a year to complete.

+"You both generated hope for millions of people who were left behind for so long -- and it matters.
+You both did it with such grace and such class.
+You dreamed big and secured lasting wins for the American people, helping lift their burden with a blessing of hope," he continued.
+"It's so underestimated ... just having hope.
+This is the gift of the Obama presidency to the country and to history."

-Wednesday's ceremony in the East Room marks a rare occasion for a celebration among two presidential administrations inside 1600 Pennsylvania Avenue, where President Joe Biden and first lady Jill Biden are expected to convene a who's who of administration officials past and present -- from the unique vantage point of having served in both.
+Wednesday's ceremony in the East Room marked a rare occasion for a celebration among two presidential administrations inside 1600 Pennsylvania Avenue, where President Biden and first lady Jill Biden convened a who's who of administration officials past and present -- from the unique vantage point of having served in both.

-Stewart McLaurin, the president of the White House Historical Association, told CNN that the Covid-19 pandemic played a factor in the timing of the unveiling.
+Stewart McLaurin, the president of the WHHA, told CNN that the Covid-19 pandemic played a factor in the timing of the unveiling.
 The WHHA, a nonprofit organization, facilitates and funds the creation of the portraits.

 "Covid impacted us two-and-a-half years ago, and I do think it's important for these (portraits) to be revealed at a time when the public does have access to the White House and they can be seen," McLaurin said.